Configuration

 The actual port that the system will listen on.

-The amount of time in seconds that the transaction limit is enforced over.
+The time in seconds that the transaction limit is enforced over.

-The site key for Googles Recaptcha system.
-Leave this blank to disable captchas.
+The site key for Google's reCAPTCHA system.
+Leave this blank to disable reCAPTCHA.

 Set the secure flag on the cookies.